roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7204/connecting-to-chirpstack/chirpstack-otaa.md

   caption="Application Key LoRaWAN®"
 />

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: The Application EUI which was into RAK7204 LPWAN Environmental Sensor as “app_eui” is not needed for ChirpStack.
+ The Application EUI which was into RAK7204 LPWAN Environmental Sensor as “app_eui” is not needed for ChirpStack.
 :::

 4. Next, let’s **configure** RAK7204 LPWAN Environmental Sensor by using **AT commands**.
 To do this, connect yourRAK7204 LPWAN Environmental Sensor to a PC, power it on and open **RAK Serial Port Tool** on your computer.